 Auto accidents happen and any accident can have catastrophic consequences for the parties involved.
 However, semi-trucks or 18-wheeler trucks tend to cause the most serious damage and injuries.
 This is because they often weigh up to 80,000 pounds.
-The sheer size of these vehicles pose a number of potential issues as well as threats on our highways.
+The sheer size of these vehicles poses a number of potential issues as well as threats on our highways.
 This is why a commercial truck accident is a serious issue.

 There are an estimated 15.5 million trucks in the United States.
 These trucks carry 63% of the goods transported across America.
 Big Rigs account for 13% of the vehicles on the road.
 Unfortunately, truck accidents happen frequently across the United States.
 They often result in injury or death.
-Victims of these type of accidents are often the drivers and passangers of smaller passenger vehicles.
+Victims of these types of accidents are often the drivers and passangers of smaller passenger vehicles.
 Injured parties are often left with medical bills, property damage, and emotional trauma in addition to any physical harm they may have experienced.

 Commercial Truck Accident Statistics

 - There are roughly 500,000 accidents every year in the United States involving commercial vehicles.